-The Family Law Act 1975 (Cth) permits the Family Court of Australia to make a parenting order preventing a child from travelling overseas, or limiting the countries to which they may travel to only those countries with which Australia has an international child abduction agreement in place.
+The Family Law Act 1975 (Cth) permits the Federal Circuit and Family Court of Australia (FCFCA) to make a parenting order preventing a child from travelling overseas, or limiting the countries to which they may travel to only those countries with which Australia has an international child abduction agreement in place.

 You can make a request to the Court that it consider a matter urgently, if necessary.
 To do so, lodge your application with a supporting affidavit indicating why you need the matter dealt with quickly.
 You may be able to have it dealt with even without notice to the other parent.
 You should include a cover letter stating that the matter is urgent.